|Copyright © Nucleus Medical Media, Inc.|

 - Consider immunotherapy (allergy shots).
 These can lessen your reaction to stinging insects

-- Carry self-injectable epinephrine and possibly Benadryl for severe reactions.
+- Carry self-injectable epinephrine and possibly an antihistimine for severe reactions.

 - Wear a medical alert bracelet or necklace.
 These will inform others of your allergy.